soon-yau/SDCND_Term1/behavioral-cloning/README.md

 # Convolutional Neural Network
 The convolution neural network architecture in Nvida's "End to End Learning for Self-Driving Cars" paper https://arxiv.org/abs/1604.07316 was taken as reference.
 However, since the image size and numbers are far fewer in this project, the last convolutional layer and first fully connected layer were removed.
+Batchnormalisation layer is used in the first convolutional layer, removing the need to normalise the image.

 The finally architecture is consist of:
-1. Conv layer - 24 filters, 5x5 kernel size, stride 2x2, ReLU activation
+1. Conv layer - 24 filters, 5x5 kernel size, stride 2x2, Batch normalisation, ReLU activation
-2. Conv layer - 36 filters, 5x5 kernel size, stride 2x2, ReLU activation
+3. Conv layer - 36 filters, 5x5 kernel size, stride 2x2, ReLU activation
-3. Conv layer - 48 filters, 5x5 kernel size, stride 2x2, ReLU activation
+4. Conv layer - 48 filters, 5x5 kernel size, stride 2x2, ReLU activation
-4. Conv layer - 64 filters, 3x3 kernel size, stride 1x1, ReLU activation
+5. Conv layer - 64 filters, 3x3 kernel size, stride 1x1, ReLU activation
-5. Dropout layer - 0.5
+6. Dropout layer - 0.5
-6. Fully connected layer - 500 neurons, ReLU activation
+7. Fully connected layer - 500 neurons, ReLU activation
-7. Fully connected layer - 50 neurons, ReLU activation
+8. Fully connected layer - 50 neurons, ReLU activation
-8. Fully connected layer - 10 neurons, ReLU activation
+9. Fully connected layer - 10 neurons, ReLU activation
-9. Dropout layer - 0.5
+10. Dropout layer - 0.5
-10. Fully connected layer - 1 neurons
+11. Fully connected layer - 1 neurons

 # Training
 Adam optimizer with learning rate of 5e-3 and decay rate of 0.75 was used to train the neural network and the minimum mean square error (MSE) was choosen as metrics.